KRISHNO-001/Password-generator/README.md

  #corner case handle

- if the #selected  parameters is more than the length of the password which is not possible, slider sets to the length of the number of parameters selected by user
+ if the #selected  parameters is more than the length of the password which is not possible, slider sets to the length equal to the number of parameters selected by user.

  UI Demo